AsishGokarakonda/SOI_DataScience/Readme.md

 ### Prediction csv file
-The prediction csv file contains the predicted labels by our keras modek for given input data.
+The prediction csv file contains the predicted labels by our keras model for given input data.
 It consists only `av_training_set` column with header.

 Rows are of same order as the input csv file.